REUTERS SUMMIT-US weapons makers sense rising demand for air defense systems, tanks

 Senator John McCain told a Washington think tank last week

-that India was also interested in the F-35, but Mahr said no
+that India was also interested in the F-35s, but Mahr said no

 Greg Kausner, deputy assistant secretary of state for